You have got to see these state-of-the-art play areas.

 The City revealed this beautiful playground in October 2020, situated on top of a hill between two picnic areas in McLaren Park.
-SF Recreation and Parks incorporated native plantings and other natural elements such as boulders and timbers.
+It incorporates native plantings and other natural elements such as boulders and timbers.
 A large tunnel slide descends from a towering structure in the center of the park, and there are plenty of climbing nets for kids who love to explore.

 Location: 200 John F Shelley Dr

 4. Sergeant John Macaulay Park